Get The Help You Need (504) 586-5200

 Unfortunately, a woman who takes care of herself before and during pregnancy can still have a child with congenital or acquired cerebral palsy.
 For example, complications could arise during delivery that inhibit blood flow to the brain, and any subsequent oxygen deprivation could lead to the development of CP.

 If the oxygen deprivation occurs as a result of medical malpractice, any conditions that result, including cerebral palsy, were essentially preventable.
-If your child has congenital or acquired CP and you think it developed as a direct result of substandard medical care during or shortly after delivery, contact The Bowling Christiansen Law Firm.
+If your child has congenital or acquired CP and you think it developed as a direct result of substandard medical care during or shortly after delivery, contact The Bowling Law Firm.
 You may be entitled to compensation for medical bills and other damages.

 Call (504) 586-5200 to schedule a consultation with a brain injury attorney in New Orleans.
 You can learn more about medical malpractice claims in Louisiana by visiting the USAttorneys website